 Goats can also be used to clear brush commercially.
 Goats are often used in the western U.S. to clear brush as a wildfire prevention.
 They will quickly clean up wooded or overgrown areas.
 They fertilize at the same time, which is beneficial to the soil.
 Many land owners prefer the look that goats leave behind over conventional clearing with heavy equipment.

 Goats can be both rewarding and profitable, if you do your homework ahead of time.
+My beginner’s guide to getting goats is available on my site, Farminence.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.